Typhoon Nora (1973): Luzon

+South China Sea

 While passing south of Taiwan, rough seas spawned by the typhoon were responsible for several maritime incidents over the Taiwan Strait and South China Sea.
 The Philippine Freighter Asian Mariner, though all 38 crewmen were rescued.
 The Greek freighter Baltic Klif capsized about 150 km (90 mi) southwest of the Penghu Islands, with three crewmen confirmed dead and several others missing and presumed dead.
 Additionally, the Taiwanese fishing vessel Jai Tai NR3 became stranded amid 9.1 m seas, with its bow split open.
 One of the crew perished; however, the frigate USS Worden was able to rescue seven fishermen despite the dangerous seas.
 As the storm neared landfall in China, two ships became stranded over the South China Sea and sent out distress signals.

+Taiwan and China

 Passing within 95 km (60 mi) of Taiwan, the storm brought gale-force winds and torrential rain to the island.
 A peak gust of 126 km/h was measured in Tungchi, Penghu Islands.
 The most significant impacts came from the rains, which amounted to 523 mm in Sinkong over a 20‑hour span.
 Widespread flooding and many landslides destroyed at least 1,000 homes, and washed out bridges, roads, and railroads.
-Twelve people died and twenty-eight others were reported missing.
+Twelve people lost their lives and twenty-eight others were reported missing.
 Additionally, 8,000 people were left homeless.
 In Hong Kong, the typhoon produced gusty winds, peaking at 95 km/h, though no rainfall was recorded.
 Although Nora struck China as a typhoon, there were no reports of damage received.

+Aftermath

+Nora was the first of three typhoons to impact the Philippines in the span of a week, with Patsy and Ruth both striking the country on October 12 and 15 respectively.
+This hampered recovery efforts as a result, particularly with Ruth, as the latter would kill an additional 27 in Luzon.